wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

+<a name="DaemonSets"></a>

+## DaemonSets

+   DaemonSets ensure that all nodes run a copy of a specified pod.

+   As nodes are added or removed from the cluster, a DaemonSet adds or removes the required pods.

+1. Deleting a DaemonSet removes the pods it manages.

 <a name="Services"></a>
 <a name="NodePoints"></a>

-## Services
+## svc = Services

 <a target="_blank" href="https://www.youtube.com/watch?v=X48VuDVv0do&t=2h13m44s">VIDEO: Nina</a>

-Services provide an un-changing IP address to pods in the back-end.
+Services provide an <strong>un-changing IP address</strong> to pods in the back-end.

+PROTIP: Services are defined with a port.

 Internal services are only reachable within a cluster.

-PROTIP: Services are defined with a port.

 Types of services: